Your rights if you share rented accommodation

 Check whether the main tenant has permission from their landlord to rent a room out to you, as this may affect your rights.
 If the landlord finds you are living there without their permission, they will be able to evict you easily.
 These situations can be very complicated so get advice if you have problems.

 If the tenant is your husband, wife or partner, you should have a right to live with them in their home, regardless of whether your name is on the tenancy agreement.
 These rights are called occupancy rights.
 However, you should still check the position on the tenancy with the landlord before you move in.
-Bear in mind that if you are not married, you won't have an automatic right to stay in the home if your partner is the sole tenant and they ask you to leave.
+Bear in mind that if you are not married or in a civil partnership, you will not have an automatic right to stay in the home if your partner is the sole tenant and they ask you to leave.

 How can I strengthen my rights?

 If you do have the landlord's permission to be there, you can ask to have your own separate tenancy agreement, or to become a joint tenant.

 If you are living with your partner ('cohabiting') but you are not married or in a civil partnership, you can apply to the court for occupancy rights.
 If you are given these rights, they will put you in a stronger position if you split up with your partner.
 You can find out more about this in the section on relationship breakdown.

 What are my rights if I live with my partner?

 If you live with your partner, your rights will also depend on whether you are married or in a civil partnership.
 People who live together as a couple do not have the same rights as married couples or those in civil partnerships.